george-ajayiola/Intrusion-detection-lab-with-wazuh/README.md

 # Intrusion Detection  System Implementation and Active Threat Response with Wazuh

 ## Introduction
-This project aims to implement an endpoint detection and response system using Wazuh, an open-source security monitoring platform.
+This project aims to implement the endpoint detection and response (EDR) capabilities provided by Wazuh, an open-source security monitoring platform.
 The objective is to set up a Wazuh server on Linode cloud platform and deploy Wazuh agents on virtual machines to monitor and detect potential security threats.
 A simulated brute force attack using Hydra will be conducted to test the effectiveness of Wazuh in detecting and responding to intrusions.

 ## Setup
 ### 1. Setting up Wazuh Server on Linode